oslabs-beta/react-query-rewind/README.md

 # Development
 To develop, either build and ensure examples are importing from the build *or* ensure examples are importing from the src folder

+Always npm run watch then npm run link-package in that order.
+Then you start your example